cms-opendata-workshop/workshop2022-lesson-dataset-scouting/_episodes/01-introduction.md

 {: .checklist}

-In this lesson, we'll walk through the process of finding out what data and Monte Carlo is available to you, how to find it, and how to examine what data is in the individual data files.
+In this lesson, we'll walk through the process of finding out what data and Monte Carlo are available to you, how to find them, and how to examine what data are in the individual data files.

-First of all, let's understand how the data is stored and why we need certain tools to access it.
+First of all, let's understand how the data are stored and why we need certain tools to access them.

 # The CERN Open Data Portal